-Dr Robert Atkins, an American doctor, read about the way in which a diet low in carbohydrates can help the body to burn fat instead of glucose as fuel.
+Dr Robert Atkins, an American heart doctor (cardiologist), read about the way in which a diet low in carbohydrates can help the body to burn fat instead of glucose as fuel.
 He tried it out to solve his own weight problem.
 He then wrote a book, Dr Atkins' Diet Revolution, about his nutritional plan, which was published in 1972.
 The diet really took off in popularity after Dr Atkins' New Diet Revolution was published in 2002.
 The new book developed the ideas set out in the first book.

 How does the Atkins Diet work?